-Early in 2019, a Google search of "Servi-Car Exhaust" still brought up the same seller and manufacturer that didn't have the parts last year, and still don't have them.
-But they're still coming up on the top of Google's search page.
-Scrolling a little further down, I found a motorcycle parts company I had not heard of before, that advertises American made motorcycle parts.
+Early in 2019, a Google search of "Servi-Car Exhaust" still brought up the same seller and manufacturer that didn't have the parts last year, although they're on top of the search page.
+They're coming up first, but they still don't have the parts.

 Gas Box Motorcycle Parts